uvarc/rc-learning/content/courses/r-intro/index.md

 ### dplyr and readr

 There are some built-in functions for reading in data in text files.
-These functions are _read-dot-something_ -- for example, `read.csv()` reads in comma-delimited text data; `read.delim()` reads in tab-delimited text, etc. We're going to read in data a little bit differently here using the [readr](http://readr.tidyverse.org/) package.
+These functions are _read-dot-something_ -- for example, `read.csv()` reads in comma-delimited text data; `read.delim()` reads in tab-delimited text, etc. We're going to read in data a little differently here using the [readr](http://readr.tidyverse.org/) package.
 When you load the readr package, you'll have access to very similar looking functions, named _read-underscore-something_ -- e.g., `read_csv()`.
 You have to have the readr package installed to access these functions.
 Compared to the base functions, they're _much_ faster, they're good at guessing the types of data in the columns, they don't do some of the other silly things that the base functions do.
 We're going to use another package later on called [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html), and if you have the dplyr package loaded as well, and you read in the data with readr, the data will display nicely.

 First let's load those packages.